-The special charge for Sunshine Cove Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, have specially benefited or will specially benefit, or has or will have special access to, the service, facility or activity supplied or provided.
+The special charge for Sunshine Cove Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, specially benefit from this service.
 Properties subject to the special charge fall within the area delineated on the attached map.
 As new lots are registered within the Sunshine Cove Development they will be subject to the charge in this financial year if they fall within the area delineated on the attached plan of the Sunshine Cover Development.
 The annual charge will be pro-rated and commence from the date of registration of the lot.